marieBvr/TEs_genes_relationship_pipeline/README.md

 result_file = read.csv(file = '[file_path]/result.tsv', sep = '\t', header = TRUE)
 ```
 Each .r script will give you a new output file(counter) as well as a graph.
 The title and small explication in the file  will help to understand better.

+Please note that, the graph's legend will also need to be change according to the file and abricot species.

 # Contribution
 You can find our reports on clicking on the following links.